MORE ABOUT

 The Kindertransport

-We want to explore and learn from the Kindertransport as a symbol of hope, a symbol of the people’s power to make real change.
+We wanted to explore and learn from the Kindertransport as a symbol of hope, a symbol of the people’s power to make real change.
 The Kindertransport was made possible, not by the government, but by a coalition of local charities, grassroots organisations and ordinary citizens.
-It was an incredible act of empathy by citizens who acted - before the authorities did - to help thousands of Jewish children escape a life-threatening situation in Nazi-occupied Europe.
+It was an incredible act of empathy by people who acted - before the authorities did - to help thousands of Jewish children escape a life-threatening situation in Nazi-occupied Europe.

 Creating Together

-The project is supported and has been informed by a wide range of partners and individuals, including an Advisory Group of people with lived experience including young people who have been through the UK asylum system, a Kindertransport refugee, an education specialist, an expert in communications particularly around migration and with lived experience of displacement, leaders of Jewish community and arts organisations, theatre directors and practitioners from a range of heritages and backgrounds, and local community leaders.
+The project was supported and informed by a wide range of partners and individuals, including an Advisory Group of people with lived experience including young people who have been through the UK asylum system, a Kindertransport refugee, an education specialist, an expert in communications particularly around migration and with lived experience of displacement, leaders of Jewish community and arts organisations, theatre directors and practitioners from a range of heritages and backgrounds, and local community leaders.

 Good Chance and Gecko